 at the MCM Elegante Hotel at 2020 Menaul NE

 Reservations are required.
 Call 505-884-8441 to reserve your place.
 The luncheon cost is $17 for members and $20 for non-members.
 Be sure to specify whether you want the vegetarian selection when you call in (884-8441) or email (lunch at lwvcnm dot org) your reservation.
-The deadline is August 10, Monday, preferably before 10am.
+The deadline is September 7, Monday, preferably before 10am.
+(Yes, we know it's Labor Day - but we will be checking emails and phone messages!)

 You can view or download back issues of the Voter all the way back to 2005 by going to the Newsletters page.